Summary

-After an inquiry by the U.S. Justice Department, Chiquita pled guilty to funding terrorists in Colombia, but they have not compensated families whose loved ones were murdered by the terrorists they bankrolled.
-In 2007 we filed a class-action lawsuit accusing Chiquita of financing torture, war crimes, and other human rights abuses.
+After an inquiry by the U.S. Justice Department, Chiquita pled guilty to funding terrorists in Colombia, but it has not compensated families whose loved ones were murdered by the terrorists it bankrolled.
+In 2007, we filed a class-action lawsuit accusing Chiquita of financing torture, war crimes, and other human rights abuses.
 Chiquita made regular monthly payments, totaling more than $1.7 million, to security forces controlled by the United Self-Defense Groups of Colombia, or AUC, a brutal paramilitary organization known for mass killing and designated by the United States Government as a terrorist organization.
 That designation made supporting the AUC a federal crime.

-We represent many anonymous plaintiffs.
-The plaintiffs are family members of trade unionists, banana workers, political organisers, social activists and others from Colombia’s banana growing region, who were targeted and killed by paramilitaries during the 1990s through 2004.
-This includes John Doe 9 (a pseudonym used to keep his family safe) who was a worker in the Colombian banana plantations, a labor union leader, and the sole breadwinner in his family.
+We represent many plaintiffs.
+The plaintiffs are family members of trade unionists, banana workers, political organizers, social activists, and others from Colombia’s banana growing region, who were targeted and killed by paramilitaries during the 1990s through 2004.
+This includes John Doe 9 (a pseudonym used to keep his family safe), who was a worker in the Colombian banana plantations, a labor union leader, and the sole breadwinner in his family.
 In 1997, he was tortured, decapitated, and dismembered by the paramilitary terrorist group known as the AUC (United Self-Defense Forces of Colombia).
-Now, his widow and hundreds of other families with similar stories are seeking justice against banana giant Chiquita, which admitted illegally financing the AUC for years.
+Now, his widow and hundreds of other families with similar stories are seeking justice against banana giant Chiquita, which admitted to illegally financing the AUC for years.

-In addition to EarthRights, counsel for the plaintiffs include Cohen Milstein Sellers & Toll PLLC, Paul Hoffman, Arturo Carrillo, Judith Brown Chomsky, and John DeLeon.
+In addition to EarthRights, counsel for the plaintiffs include Cohen Milstein Sellers & Toll PLLC, Paul Hoffman, Arturo Carrillo, and Judith Brown Chomsky.

 The legal standards for when a company and its executives can be held liable for human rights abuses committed by a terrorist group the company illegally funded.

-Whether state law or foreign law applies to such claims.
+Whether U.S. state law or foreign law applies to such claims.

 1997-2004